tanjazlender/MicrobiomePrime/README.md

 otu6 | Bacteria	| Firmicutes	| Bacilli	| Lactobacillales	| Enterococcaceae	| Enterococcus
 otu7 | Bacteria	| Bacteroidetes	| Bacteroidia	| Bacteroidales	|	|

-Ensure that the column names in your file match our format.
-The first column should be named "SeqID".
 The sequence IDs in this file should match those in the relative abundances table and FASTA file.

 </details>